-List of Warm Springs (68°F+) and Tide Pools in HI
+List of Warm Springs (68°F+) & Tide Pools in Hawaii

 Hawaii Island, popularly known as the Big Island, is filled with a few publicly accessible warm springs and tide pools, mostly located alongside the Puna Coast and often thronged with travelers.
 Although not true hot springs, they are relaxing and great for your mind and body.

-Map of Warm Springs and Tide Pools in HI
+Map of Warm Springs and Tide Pools in Hawaii

 Guide to Hawaii’s Warm Springs and Tide Pools